pawelngei/alxd.org/content/17en_neuroon_analysis_results.md

 [^tshirts]: T-Shirts worn by IntelClinic team at WebSummit Dublin 2013 [(photo)](https://ksr-ugc.imgix.net/assets/001/341/456/57eb4c010584ad8eb5343ec8ae07df2c_original.jpg?w=680&fit=max&v=1384737341&auto=format&q=92&s=d64354acf07b087cd497c5a07785bf4b)

-[^any-papers?]: If you are aware of any peer-reviewed scientific papers or patents submitted by IntelClinic regarding NeuroOn project, please contact me, and I will officially apologize for my previous criticism.
+[^any-papers?]: If you are aware of any whitepapers or peer-reviewed scientific papers by IntelClinic regarding NeuroOn project, please contact me, and I will officially apologize for my previous criticism.
 IntelClinic mentions their patents on [their homepage](https://neuroon.com/) and in [multiple](http://mamstartup.pl/technologie/8009/neuroon-ma-ponad-piec-tysiecy-zamowien-ta-maska-mierzy-parametry-snu) [interviews](http://pierwszymilion.forbes.pl/neuroon-polski-projekt-z-sukcesem-na-kickstarterze,artykuly,167476,1,1.html#) with startup portals.

+[^polyphasic-patent]: *System for polyphasic sleep management, method of its operation, device for sleep analysis, method of current sleep phase classification and use of the system and the device in polyphasic sleep management* on [Google Patents](https://patents.google.com/patent/WO2015111012A1/en), filed 2015-01-26

+[^sleep-disorder-patent]: *System, apparatus and method for treating sleep disorder symptoms* on [Google Patents](https://patents.google.com/patent/US20160193442A1/en), filed 2015-01-05

 [^original-blogpost]: Original blogpost: NeuroOn: The Emperor is Naked! (only in Polish) on [my blog](neuroon-krol-jest-nagi-pl.html)